Fortinet Acquires Next DLP Strengthens its Top-Tier Unified SASE Solution Read the release

 What is an Insider Risk?

 Every individual that can access sensitive data presents a risk of data loss.
 Insider risk does not require malicious intent.
 It is inherent with being a user.
-It can be caused by
+It can be caused by negligence; a careless user may mistype an email address and send confidential information to an unauthorized person.

 It can also be from a lack of knowledge of good security practices, such as when a user uploads a document to a personal cloud drive when the file is too large to email.